 Our office, in partnership with the Graduate Student Government Association (Grad SGA), sponsors the program, which provides opportunities for networking with other new graduate students from across campus and exposure to valuable campus resources that you may not otherwise be aware of.

-Participants are organized into groups of about 10 students from a variety of degree programs, academic interests, and cultural backgrounds.
-Each group is led by a senior graduate student, which allows participants to tap into their group leader’s valuable experience and leverage that for their own success.
-(See below for the names and bios of the fall 2016 group leaders.)
+Participants are organized into groups of about 15 students from a variety of degree programs, academic interests, and cultural backgrounds.
+Each group is led by a senior graduate student, which allows participants to tap into their Group Leader’s valuable experience and leverage that for their own success.
+(See below for the names and bios of our fall 2017 Group Leaders.)